 For more information on the VIAVI conflict minerals program, contact: firstname.lastname@example.org.

 The ability to freely conduct international business is critical to VIAVI.
-Consequently, VIAVI strives to comply with international import and export laws and regulations knowing that violations of these laws can have a material impact on our success.
-Many departments within VIAVI can impact the company’s trade compliance.
-Employees are trained and expected to adhere to, not only the U.S. regulations, but the regulations of any other country involved in any transaction.
-These laws include:
+Consequently, VIAVI complies with international import and export laws and regulations, knowing that violations can have a material impact on our success.
+Many departments within VIAVI help to support the company’s trade compliance.
+Employees are trained and expected to adhere to U.S. laws and regulations, as well as those of any country involved in any transaction.
+These laws and regulations include:

-- Customs laws – declaring and marking correct counties of origin, valuations and product classifications.
+- Customs – declaring and marking correct countries of origin, valuations, and product classifications.

-- Embargoes and Sanctions – complying with U.S. embargoes and sanctions whether of countries or restricted individuals and entities.
+- Embargoes and Sanctions – complying with applicable embargoes and sanctions on restricted countries, entities, and persons.

 - Antiboycott – not participating in any business which violates U.S. Antiboycott laws and regulations.

 CTPAT is a voluntary public-private sector partnership program where members work with U.S. Customs and Border Protection (CBP) to strengthen their international supply chains and ultimately improve border security, protecting the supply chain from criminal activities such as drug trafficking, terrorism, human smuggling, and illegal contraband.